ericghara/small-words/README.md

 # small-words
-The number of combinations of 1 and 2 letter words from a repeating string
+The number of combinations of 1 and 2 letter words from a repeating character string

 ## Motivation